 At Lady Bay Primary School we have a Full Governing Body that meets termly.
 Our governing body consists of a variety of representatives from the school community, including: parents, co-opted governors, local authority governors, staff governors and associate members.
-The Headteacher and Deputy Headteacher automatically attend all meetings.
+The Headteacher automatically attends all meetings.

 Alongside this, we have a strategy committee which deals with the strategic running of the school and a resources committee which mainly deals with staffing and finance.
 The sub-committees also meet termly but also if special circumstances arrive.
 If you are interested in being a school governor, please contact the school office.

-I became a parent governor in October 2015 and have a daughter, Skye, in year 6.
+I became a parent governor in October 2015 and have a daughter, Skye, who left Lady Bay last year.
 Most of my career has been spent in special education where I have worked as a teacher and curriculum leader within specialist provision for children and young people with complex needs, including autism.
 I was pleased to be offered the role of SEN (Special Educational Needs) governor for Lady Bay School.
 In my spare time I enjoy spending time with family and friends, being outdoors and reading.

 I have recently joined the ‘Board of Governors’ here at ‘LadyBay’ primary school.
 I have two grown up ‘children’, three grown up ‘step-children’, and six grandchildren.
 One of my Grandchildren attends ‘LadyBay’ at present.
 I am now retired from teaching, having worked within the Nottingham inner City Comprehensive /Academy schools, for thirty years teaching ‘Textiles’ and ‘Art’.
 I sat on the ‘Nottingham City Magistrates’ bench for seven years.
 I have a passion for travelling and have been fortunate enough to visit many fascinating and educational places over the years.
 Countries such as The Falklands, Cuba, Alaska, Argentina, all around Europe, Antarctica, Lapland, Ecuador, America –many cities (involving an exchange with former pupils) Canada, the Caribbean – St. Vincent, the Grenadines, Barbados, St. Lucia, Jamaica, The Grenadines, and many other equally wonderful places.
 Travelling is an educational experience.